microsoft/vscode-eslint/history/settings_1_9_x.md

 - `eslint.codeAction.showDocumentation` - object with properties:
   - `enable` - show open lint rule documentation web page in the quick fix menu. `true` by default.

 The extension is linting an individual file only on typing.
-If you want to lint the whole workspace set `eslint.lintTaks.enable` to `true` and the extension will also contribute the `eslint: lint whole folder` task.
+If you want to lint the whole workspace set `eslint.lintTasks.enable` to `true` and the extension will also contribute the `eslint: lint whole folder` task.
 There is no need anymore to define a custom task in `tasks.json`.

 ## Using ESLint to validate TypeScript files